naofireblade/homebridge-weather-plus/README.md

 - [CHAMLEX](https://github.com/CHAMLEX) for integration the WeeWX api
 - [Zerosignal84](https://github.com/Zerosignal84) for fixing the uv index range
 - [Vincent Niehues](https://github.com/vniehues) for adding rain chance characteristic to the OpenWeatherMap api
 - [Hendrik-Cv](https://github.com/Hendrik-Cv) for updating the OpenWeatherMap api to v3.0
-- [Colin](https://github.com/mcclurec) for updating the locationGeo call in OpenWeatherMap api to v3.0

 Also thanks to numerous people helping with the docs.